cgencer/EQueue-docs/06-Tiles.md

 *emotional chaining, continuity of emotion*

 The emotiles are double-sided tiles with five coloured stripes.
 They are picked up from the main board to be attached to the end of a players queue or held on at the players reserve.
+Each of the tiles has two-sides, both are same coloured but one side has also symbols to distinguish stripes easily for colour-blindness.

 ![[tile.jpg]]
 ***A Single Emotile:** the dormant emotions blue and light green, followed by its second-level orange and yellow and in the center light green.*